amkelly/amkelly.github.io/README.md

 [How often to commit changes to source control?](https://stackoverflow.com/questions/107264/how-often-to-commit-changes-to-source-control)

-along with [this](https://blog.codinghorror.com/check-in-early-check-in-often/) article that articulates some more of the ideas underlying the answers above
+along with [this](https://blog.codinghorror.com/check-in-early-check-in-often/) article that articulates some more of the ideas underlying the answers above.

+>  "You commit when you have reached a codebase state you want to remember."

+and

+> "I like to think of coding as rock climbing in this context.
+You climb a bit, and then you put an anchor in the rock.
+Should you ever fall, the last anchor you planted is the point that secures you, so you'll never fall more than a few meters.
+Same with source control; you code a bit, and when you reach a somewhat stable position, you commit a revision. "

+Quotes above from this other SO question here[here](https://softwareengineering.stackexchange.com/questions/83837/when-to-commit-code)

 ### Citation Sabbatical Project specific software: